 - Brain/organ damage

-Over a five-year period, the most common issues
+Over a five-year period, the most common issues were the following:

 - Dental-related damage

 - Cardiac arrest